 According to the Queen Mary‘s passenger logbooks, 47 passengers have died on board.
 However, many more servicemen reportedly also met their ends on the ship.

-Archivist Bill Winberg told the Los Angeles Times in 1988 that “…there was a burial at sea every four hours.
+Archivist Bill Winberg told the Los Angeles Times in 1988 that during her service in WWII “…there was a burial at sea every four hours.
 There also are stories of soldiers who would literally jump ship as the Queen Mary left New York and who knows how many of these people drowned or made it to shore.”

 Whether or not you believe in ghosts (I put myself in the camp of “interested skeptics”), many visitors to the ship have reported unexplained noises, apparitions, disembodied voices, and more creepy phenomena.